 Another easy and cheap family meal for under $20 is pasta – and it takes just under 30 minutes to make!
 Pasta can be used in so many ways and is a pantry staple).
 Plus, with this recipe, you can take the bacon that you don’t use and use it another day to make a whole different meal.
 Your weeknight dinners are sorted – score!

 - 4 cloves garlic, minced

 - salt and pepper

 In a large pot of boiling salted water, cook pasta according to package instructions; reserve 1/2 cup water and drain well.
 In a small bowl, whisk together eggs and Parmesan; set aside.

 Heat a large skillet over medium high heat.
-Add bacon and cook until brown and crispy, about 6-8 minutes; reserve excess fat.
+Add bacon and cook until brown and crispy.
 Stir in garlic until fragrant, about 1 minute.
 Reduce heat to low.

 4. Chicken, Rocket and Hummus Burgers

-Another healthy recipe for under $20.
+Another healthy dinner recipe on a budget.
 Sometimes something on a bun sounds good, but it doesn’t always have to take the form of a hamburger.
 This refreshing recipe still comes in under $20, but certainly doesn’t taste like it.
-For a veggie friendly version substitute the chicken for halloumi or marinated tofu.
+For a veggie friendly version, substitute the chicken for halloumi or marinated tofu.